ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/yaml-fundamentals/introduction-to-yaml.md

+---
+description: Get introduced to YAML with our beginner's guide.
+Learn the basics of YAML and how it's used for configuration and data representation.
+---

 # Introduction to YAML

 YAML stands for "YAML Ain't Markup Language" (a playful name).
 It's a human-readable data serialization format.